Does Your Apple Computer Need a Tune Up?

-Here are instructions to help you understand how to perform basic maintenance on your Apple Macintosh computer.
+Here are instructions to help you understand how to perform basic maintenance on your computer.

-Symptoms: Freezing or locking up of programs, long startup and shutdown times, general computer slowness.
+Symptoms: Freezing or locking up programs, long startup and shutdown times, general computer slowness.

 Causes: Low amount of free hard drive space, Malware (malicious software that includes viruses and spyware.
-While less prevalent on Macs, such software still exists), lack of memory to support computer function.
+While less prevalent on Macs, such software still exists), not enough RAM memory to support computer function.